 The first and most important point is that the modern money supply is endogenous.

-What this means that normally broad money creation is credit-driven.
+What this means is that normally broad money creation is credit-driven.
 That is, most money is created by private banks and its quantity is determined by the private demand for it.
 This is the essence of endogenous money.
 In an endogenous money system, even the “monetary base” is normally endogenous too, given that the central bank must accommodate the banks’ demand for high-powered money to avoid financial crises and banking panics.

 So what of question (1) above?